The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: D4000 and galaxy properties

 \section{D4000 and galaxy properties}

-Here, we examine how the D4000 measurements vary across different observational parameters.
+Here, we examine how the D4000 estimations vary across different observational parameters.
 For all the results displayed in this section, we have applied additional cuts to our galaxy sample: all objects with $\rm SNR<3$ in the VIPERS D4000 (either D4000$_{\rm w}$ or D4000$_{\rm n}$) have been removed, as well as spectroscopic outliers.
 We have considered outliers all objects outside of the range $0.7<\rm VIPERS\, D4000<2.5$, again, for both D4000 definitions.
 These cuts removed an extra 46 objects from the sample defined in \cref{sec:Sample selection}, resulting in 17,195 galaxies.
-The same cuts have been applied to the GSWLC-2 low-redshift sample (\cref{sec:GSWLC-2}), resulting in a total of 172,300 galaxies.